bharel/uTorrentAPI/README.md

 # uTorrentAPI
-Controlling uTorrent WebUI (WebAPI) using python's asyncio
+Controlling uTorrent WebUI (WebAPI) using python's asyncio.
+Keep in mind this is an unofficial api client, not endorsed and without any connection to uTorrent's development team.